Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Introduction

 \section{Introduction}

-Virtual electron-positron pairs are omnipresent in the QED vacuum and can mediate effective photon-photon interactions.
-Taking those into account in the low-energy limit below the Compton scale of the electron, nonlinear terms in the electromagnetic field extend Maxwell's theory, invalidating the superposition principle in the vacuum.
-Radiation on the other hand can influence the behavior of the particle-antiparticle dipoles in the vacuum.
+Virtual electron--positron pairs are omnipresent in the vacuum of quantum electrodynamics (QED) and can mediate effective photon--photon interactions.
+Taking those into account in the low-energy limit below the Compton scale of the electron, nonlinear terms in the electromagnetic field extend Maxwell's theory, invalidating the classical superposition principle in the vacuum.
+Radiation on the other hand can influence the behavior of the particle--antiparticle dipoles in the vacuum.
 Therefore, the vacuum of QED with its quantum fluctuations acts as a nonlinear, polarizable medium with quantifiable effects.
-These are suppressed with inverse powers of the electron mass.
+The corresponding low-energy effective theory was devised by Euler, Kockel, Heisenberg, and Weisskopf \cite{EulerKockel1935,HeisenbergEuler1936,Weisskopf1936}.
+Schwinger incorporated the theory into the larger QED picture \cite{Schwinger1951}.
+For reviews, see \cite{DittrichReuter1985,DittrichGies2000,MarklundLundin2009,Dunne2009,HeinzlIlderton2009,DiPiazzaetal2012,Dunne2012,KingHeinzl2016,Karbstein2016b,Inadaetal2017}.